Table of Contents

 STEP 3 – MuleSoft server and Anypoint platform setup

-• Add the server in Anypoint platform: Runtime Manager > Servers > Add new server > Execute the script generated in the bin folder.
+binfolder.
+If you face any issues with permissions, go to System settings > Privacy & Security > Allow blocked script. - Add the server in Anypoint platform: Runtime Manager > Servers > Add new server > Execute the script generated in the

 STEP 4 – Generating Client ID and Client Secret using the connected apps